 If bullying persists despite interventions and involvement from parents, consider consulting a trained child psychologist.
 A trained professional can help uncover the root cause of bullying while designing effective interventions to deal with it.
 In fact, early intervention can help prevent bullying behaviours before they escalate.

+Bullying is complex and is influenced by a variety of factors.
+From personal insecurities to learned behaviors and past traumas, understanding the reasons behind bullying is crucial for developing effective prevention and intervention strategies.
+While laughter and teasing may seem harmless on the surface, they can become subtle forms of bullying when used to demean or assert superiority.
+Certain groups, such as individuals with autism, may be more vulnerable to bullying due to social challenges and lack of awareness among peers.
 Perceiving and helping a student who exhibits bullying behaviour requires a careful balance of empathy, boundaries and collaboration.
 By identifying the signs of bullying, understanding root causes, setting effective boundaries and modelling positive behaviours, both parents and teachers can help students change their behaviours and connect with others in healthier ways.
 The key is to be patient and seek appropriate professional help when needed.
+If you are facing the after-effects of bullying, consider consulting a professional for the same.

 - Anti-Bullying Pro. (n.d.).
 Retrieved January 15, 2025, from https://www.antibullyingpro.com/support-and-advice-articles/how-to-support-a-student-who-displays-bullying-behaviour